research-anon/geoedu-study/README.md

 This repository contains the code, datasets, and visualizations used in the analysis of regional student mobility and access to higher education across a national context.
 The project explores territorial patterns using geospatial and statistical methods, contributing to the design of data-driven educational policies.

-This submission is part of an anonymized academic review process (e.g., ICPRS 2025) and complies with the double-blind requirements.
+> This submission is part of an anonymized academic review process and complies with double-blind requirements.

 ## Project Overview